 This bright daisy-like flower is hardy to zone 4 to 9.
 Tickseed or coreopsis is best to grow in full sun and tolerate some partial shade.

 The blossoms attract bees and butterflies.
 If you leave the seed, it will be a good source of food for birds during fall and winter.
-Coreopsis comes in a variety of colors from yellow, gold, orange, white, red, and creamy pink perfect addition into your cut flower garden.
+Coreopsis comes in a variety of colors from yellow, gold, orange, white, red, and the creamy pink perfect addition to your cut flower garden.

 Get your coreopsis seed here.

-Anise hyssop is one of the mint family without being invasive in the garden.
+Anise hyssop is one of the mint families without being invasive in the garden.
 The blue flower spike attracts bees and beneficial pollinators.

 Get your anise hyssop seed here.